 The music is in 5 counts per bar with the 4th count shorter.
 This is conventionally written in musical notation as 9 beats grouped 2+2+2+1+2 but I find it easier to vocalise as "One two three Tap Tap [pause]" where the numbers are slows and "Tap"s & the pause are quicks.

-Note that 'Tamzara' is the type of Armenian music (distinguished in particular the rhythm) and so there are many Armenian dances which have this name.
-All the others I had personal come across have been fast dances (even to the extent of martial looking moves and high jumps in some cases!) so I've called this one 'Tamzara (slow)' to distinguish it from the others in my collection as the others are fast (there are other slow ones in existence though); the official name is simply 'Tamzara'.
+Note that 'Tamzara' is the type of Armenian music (distinguished in particular by the rhythm) and so there are many Armenian dances which have this name.
+All the others I had personal come across have been fast dances (even to the extent of martial looking moves and high jumps in some cases!) so I've called this one 'Tamzara (slow)' to distinguish it from the others in my collection (there are other slow ones in existence though); the official name is simply 'Tamzara'.

 Style: Solemn & very controlled.
 Very small low steps onto flat foot, even when it is a heel-stamp.
 Expression mainly from subtle motions of the head and gaze direction.